-When a dazzle of nature meets luxury camping, it’s glamping!
+When the dazzle of nature meets luxury camping, it’s glamping!

-If you’re wanting to soak up the great outdoors and pitch a tent under the stars all with a bit of luxury, glamping should be the first thing that comes to mind.
+If you’re looking to soak up the great outdoors and pitch a tent under the stars, camping is the first thing that comes to mind.
 But what if you’re looking to switch off your phone and immerse yourself in nature, without all the mosquitos, lack of electricity and public toilets?
 Enter glamping.

 When is the best time to go camping in Australia?